What would life be like if you didn’t have debt? How would you spend your time? What would the freedom feel like?

 The Debt Snowball Method

-In the Debt Snowball Method, you pay off your debts by paying extra towards your smallest balance debt.
+Using the Debt Snowball Method, you pay off your debts by paying extra toward your smallest balance debt first.
 Once you have paid off the smallest balance debt, you put that payment towards the next smallest until all debt is paid off.

-Many people like the Debt Snowball Method because psychologically, you can see your debt accounts disappear.
-If you have an $1,000 loan and a $5,000 loan, it feels good to have the $1,000 loan gone.
+Many people like the Debt Snowball Method because psychologically, you can generally see your debt accounts disappear faster.
+If you have a $1,000 loan and a $5,000 loan, it feels good to have the $1,000 loan gone.

 Let’s go back to our example with two debts: one at 20% interest rate, with a minimum payment of $200, and balance of $2,000, and the other debt with a 10% interest rate, a minimum payment of $150, and balance of $1,000.
 Again, you will put an extra $50 towards your debt a month.

 Using the Debt Snowball Method, you would put $200 towards the first debt and $200 to the second debt, because the second debt is smaller in balance.

 The Debt Snowball Method is not mathematically optimal, but is still better than applying no strategy at all.